Professional Child Restraint Fitters

 Child seat Fitter Service In Melbourne

-We provide a safe and reliable mobile car seat installation service for infants, toddlers and children of all ages right across the South Eastern suburbs of Melbourne, (including South Melbourne, Hawthorn, Richmond, Camberwell, Box Hill and Glen Waverley), Melbourne bayside from Port Melbourne to Frankston, coming to your home, office hospital or wherever it is easiest for you.
+We provide a safe and reliable mobile baby car seat installation service for infants, toddlers and children of all ages right across the South Eastern suburbs of Melbourne, (including South Melbourne, Hawthorn, Richmond, Camberwell, Box Hill and Glen Waverley), Melbourne Bayside from Port Melbourne to Frankston, coming to your home, office, and selected hospital in south east Melbourne or wherever it is easiest for you.

-The Team at Child Restraint Fitting are more than just Child Restraint Fitters, we explain to you, how to safely use the child restraint and the types of problems you may experience.
-All this take more than the 15 minutes allocated by some larger baby stores.
+The team at Child Restraint Fitting are more than just Child Restraint Fitters, we explain to you, how to safely use the child restraint and the types of problems you may experience.
+All this take more than the 15-20 minutes allocated by some larger baby stores.

-A Child Restraint Installer is someone who has completed the ACRI Car seat fitting course in Melbourne and in person (not online) and is a current financial member of the ACRI (Australian Child Restraint Initiative).
+A Child Restraint Installer is someone who has completed the ACRI baby car seat fitting course in Melbourne and in person (not online) and is a current financial member of the ACRI (Australian Child Restraint Initiative).

 However what many parents do not realise is that; just like a doctor, dentist or lawyer you may have passed the exams but you still need to do a internship to gain the experience to install a car seat correctly; and to understand the issues, parents face when unsing convertible car seats/ baby capsules.